Dave031387/DRSSoftware.EnigmaMachine/README.md

 Lamp Board(Q) < (Q)Plugboard(C) < (C)Rotor #1(U) < (U)Rotor #2(B) < (B)Rotor #3(W) < (W)Reflector <-|
 ```

 After the first key was pressed, Rotor #1 would rotate one pin position.
-So, effectively its wiring would now look like this:
+When a rotor rotates, what was the "A" pin moves one position and becomes the
+"B" pin.
+What was the "B" pin moves and becomes the "C" pin.
+Until we get to the "Z" pin which becomes the "A" pin after rotation.
+If you look at the
+chart for Rotor #1 above you see that the "A" pin on the right side of the rotor is connected to the "G" pin on the left side.
+So when the rotor is
+rotated one position, this would become the "B" pin on the right side connected to the "H" pin on the left side.
+Thus we end up with the following
+after rotating Rotor #1 one position:

 ```
 Rotor #1